2 March 2016

 Take a look at a series of interviews conducted on the day with key guests at the CIHT National Conference.
 The videos are available to view on YouTube here.

 t: +44 (0)20 7336 1570

 Return to event listing

-The CIHT Annual Luncheon will take place on Friday, 8th December 2017 at Grosvenor House Hotel.
+The prestigious CIHT Annual Luncheon takes place on Friday, 8th December 2017 at Grosvenor House Hotel.

 Renowned through the industry as THE event of the year, guests will be entertained by a ...

 Venue: Kinmel Manor Hotel, Abergele LL22 9AS

 The CIHT Cymru Wales Awards will be held on November 24th at The Kinmel...